Tony Greig: Later career

 In 1999, Greig was involved in a controversy when, in a match at the North Sydney Oval, the camera zoomed onto a white, Caucasian man and an Asian woman in a marriage ceremony at a nearby church.
 Greig made a comment implying the woman shown was a mail-order bride: "Do you think she's been flown in?".
 He later said that the comment was made "off microphone and not intended for broadcast".
 He joined the Indian Cricket League as an executive board member, but the league ultimately ceased relations due to the growing popularity of Indian Premier League.
 Greig was a member of the Marylebone Cricket Club (MCC).

 Outside of cricket media, he served as a board member of Epilepsy Action Australia for 19 years up to his death.
 In March 2011, he was appointed as the brand ambassador for Sri Lanka Tourism.
 Initially, the appointment was for six months, for which he received about US$10,000 (A$16,331 in 2021 terms).

 On 26 June 2012, Greig delivered the MCC Spirit of Cricket Cowdrey Lecture and criticised the BCCI for misuse of powers and money and continuously rejecting the ICC's call for universal acceptance of the Umpire Decision Review System.
 He also asked the BCCI to abandon self-interest and "embrace the spirit of cricket and govern in the best interests of world cricket, not just for India and its business partners."

 Tony Greig is regarded fondly by Sri Lankan cricket fans.
 He would often take the opportunity to advertise the country as a tourist destination during his commentary.
-A thinly veiled fictionalized version of Greig as a TV pundit living a rockstar lifestyle behind the scenes appeared in the Gratiaen-, Commonwealth-, and DSC South Asian Literature prize–winning novel Chinaman: The Legend of Pradeep Mathew by Shehan Karunatilaka.
+A thinly veiled fictionalised version of Greig as a TV pundit living a rockstar lifestyle behind the scenes appeared in the Gratiaen-, Commonwealth-, and DSC South Asian Literature prize–winning novel Chinaman: The Legend of Pradeep Mathew by Shehan Karunatilaka.